oscerd/camel-cassandra/README.md

 - https://github.com/oscerd/camel-cassandra-example: A simple Camel Route using Camel-cassandra component
 - https://github.com/oscerd/camel-cassandra-servicemix-example: A simple Camel Route, to be deployed on ServiceMix, using Camel-cassandra component.
+- https://github.com/oscerd/camel-cassandra-servicemix-airport-example: A Camel Route that read from a csv a list of airport (46240 airports) and insert them in a Cassandra keyspace.

 # ToDo List